smartics/smartics-ea-maven-plugin/README.md

 <img align="right" src="https://raw.githubusercontent.com/smartics/smartics-ea-maven-plugin/master/src/site/resources/images/logos/icon-128x128.png" alt="Project Logo" hspace="5">

+Exports images of the model to be referenced by the documentation.
 Interacts with a model specified in sparx systems' Enterprise Architect.
-Exports images of the model to be referenced by the documentation.
+Therefore a licensed version of the EA Java API is required.

 ##Overview